§ 1270 The Delaware Performance Appraisal System II.

-(b) The Delaware Performance Appraisal System II Advisory Committee shall review any proposed regulations to be promulgated pursuant to this subchapter and may submit written comments concerning the same to the Secretary and to the State Board prior to the Board's consideration of any proposed regulations.
+(h) The Delaware Performance Appraisal System II Advisory Committee shall review any proposed regulations to be promulgated pursuant to this subchapter and shall submit written comments concerning the same to the Secretary and to the State Board prior to the Board's consideration of any proposed regulations.